Code-Institute-Submissions/ThingsToDo_Miyagi/README.md

 ### Existing Features
 - A responsive navigation bar that changes to a hamburger menu on smaller screen
+- a Bootstrap Carousel feature that loops through a montage of photo to grab attention from a user
 - A filter function on Activities page to help users to find activities that they are looking for
 - Google Map with markers for users to locate activities easily
 - A contact form which allows users to interact the site owner